dougecko/demesne/SERVERLESS.md

   ```

 ## Notes
-- This project uses Vite for building and bundling.
+- This project uses Vite for building the web app.
-- Ensure your AWS credentials are properly configured in `~/.aws/credentials`.
+- Ensure AWS credentials are properly configured before deployment.
 - For more details, refer to the [Serverless Framework documentation](https://www.serverless.com/framework/docs/).